-Toyota is often referred to as the example of Lean but Toyota calls it differently.
+Toyota is often referred to as the example of Lean but Toyota uses another name.
 Toyota has developed the so-called 'Toyota Production System'.
 This system includes the same five Lean principles that Womack and Jones mention but also includes principles about vision, cooperation, and management.
 A detailed description of the TPS system and the 14 principles was given by Jeffrey Liker in the book 'The Toyota Way'.

 Six Sigma added an important sixth principle to the five Lean principles: increasing the capability by reducing variation, in every step of the production process.
 It started in 1979 when the CEO of Motorola Bob Galvin asked the question during a meeting: 'What is wrong with our company?'.
 Many managers then began to mention the standard, politically correct, excuses.
 When suddenly a lonely voice shouted loudly and clearly from behind the room: "I will tell you what is wrong with this company... our quality is bad!"
 It was Art Sundry, a sales manager for Motorola's most profitable business at the time.
 Bill Smith and Mikel Harry developed a new way to tackle problems in a structured way and which laid to the foundation for Six Sigma as we know it today.
 Six Sigma focuses on reducing variation in every conceivable part of the process.
 Less variation leads to less rejection, a more stable quality, and lower costs.
 Motorola's Six Sigma quality program was so radical that managers were forced to think differently about the company.
 Applying these concepts to Motorola's electronics production yielded $ 2.2 billion within 4 years and $ 16 billion within 15 years.
 One of the companies that embraced the Six Sigma philosophy was General Electric (GE) under the leadership of Jack Welch.
 General Electric saved more than $ 12 billion with Six Sigma in the first five years after implementation.